thwbecker/interact/README.md

       If patch_number < 0, then the line should instead read

-       -increment start_fault stop_fault boundary_code boundary_value ... ...
+       -increment start_fault stop_fault boundary_code boundary_value

       and boundary code boundary_code will be assigned with value boundary_value from start_fault to stop_fault with increments increment.

       If start_fault < 0 and stop_fault < 0, will select all patches.

+     If the patches for which boundary conditions are specified are triangular, then the strike and dip specified in the geometry input will define global directions the prescribed slip or stress values refer.

-     The patch_number ... boundary_value line can be repeated as often as necessary (say, twice for each fault if the strike and dip movement modes are to be activated the same time).
+     The patch_number ... boundary_value line can be repeated as often as necessary (say, twice for each fault if the strike and dip movement modes are to be activated the same time, but not for triangles yet, for which specifying either strike or dip stress will enforce the other shear component to be zero.)

    Possible boundary conditions (as indicated by their integer codes) are: